Close Menu

 1. Location & Lakefront Setting

 Miller’s former Fishers estate was located on Geist Reservoir, northeast of Indianapolis.
-The 1,900-acre lake serves as a popular destination during summer months, making it an ideal setting for an athlete seeking both luxury and recreation.
+The 1,900-acre lake serves as a popular destination during the summer months, making it an ideal setting for an athlete seeking both luxury and recreation.

 2. History & Events